canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 Therefore, as a best practice, whenever you modify OSS you should consider whether the modifications change the use of the software in a way that might implicate other patent licences, or in such a way that existing patent licences may not cover the new use.

 ##### Patent Termination and Retaliation Clauses
 Many OSS licences attempt to protect the software against patent infringement lawsuits by including automatic-termination clauses.
 These clauses trigger whenever a licensee alleges that any part of the software infringes his or her patent.
-For example, the Apache Version 2.0 licence succinctly states:
+For example, the [Apache Version 2.0 Licence](https://www.apache.org/licenses/LICENSE-2.0.html) succinctly states:
 >  If You institute patent litigation against any entity (including a cross-claim or counterclaim in a lawsuit) alleging that the Work or a Contribution incorporated within the Work constitutes direct or contributory patent infringement, then any patent licenses granted to You under this License for that Work shall terminate as of the date such litigation is filed.

 These triggers differ amongst licences.
-For example, unlike the Apache Version 2.0 licence, the Mozilla Public License Version 2 (MPLv2) explicitly allows parties to defend themselves with patent infringement counterclaims and crossclaims, all without triggering the termination clause.
+For example, unlike the Apache Version 2.0 licence, the [Mozilla Public License Version 2](https://www.mozilla.org/en-US/MPL/2.0/) (MPLv2) explicitly allows parties to defend themselves with patent infringement counterclaims and crossclaims, all without triggering the termination clause.

 Some licences also include broader retaliation clauses - that is, a broader termination of rights.
 The Apache Version 2.0 patent termination clause, set out above, only terminates patent licences.
 The MPLv2, on the other hand, terminates all rights under both copyright and patent law.
 When involved in patent infringement litigation - whether initiating an originating action or a counterclaim - it is important to carefully assess the impact this could have on any OSS that you use or contribute towards.